-Stephanie Susnjara is an experienced freelance writer/editor who is well versed in many media platforms including digital and branded content (articles, slideshows, quizzes, blogs).
+Stephanie Susnjara is an experienced writer/editor who is well versed in many media platforms including digital and branded content (articles, slideshows, quizzes, blogs).
 She specializes in health and wellness, business, entertainment and more.
 Ms. Susnjara has worked for organizations such as:

 - The Dr. Oz Show

 - An array of small businesses in the beauty, cosmetic medical, real estate and vitamin manufacturing sectors.

 Stephanie is an extremely gifted features writer who has written numerous articles, especially “people profiles” for the NYU College of Dentistry magazine, Global Health Nexus.
 Her articles are always well researched, insightful, and engagingly written.
 She is consistently on time and on point with her projects.
 She is also an absolutely lovely person to work with.
 I look forward to continuing to use her skills on an ongoing basis.Elyse Bloom